 Bring Order to Chaos

 Like any design project, gallery walls are in danger of spinning out of control if they're not watched over by an editorial eye.
 At the same time, going too tame leaves you with something visually uninspiring.
 Adding in non-traditional pieces can make it even harder to strike just the right note, but it's also what makes it so amazing when it all works out.
 The key is in finding the places where you can be consistent and using that to connect all of your disparate pieces.

-Take this wall for... example.
-I notice something new every time I look at this wall.
+Take this wall... for example.
+We notice something new every time we look at this wall.
 Did you spot the butterflies, the antique mirrors, the historic photos, the lithographs?
-There is so much happening on this wall, but the simple white backdrop and consistent black framing with white matting makes every piece feel very deliberate and the entire wall, well organized.
-The mixed mediums create a great layered sense of texture on the wall, and I love that the gallery is floor-to-ceiling and incorporates the furniture so it flows seamlessly with the room.
+There is so much happening on this wall, but the simple white backdrop and consistent black framing with white matting make every piece feel very deliberate and the entire wall, well organized.
+The mixed mediums create a great layered sense of texture on the wall, and we love that the gallery is floor-to-ceiling and incorporates the furniture so it flows seamlessly with the room.
 Last tip for a room like this?
 You'll want to pull out a level for this one.
 Making sure that every frame is perfectly straight is crucial to providing a sense of structure.Continue to 7 of 7 below.

 07 of 07